Back to Wylina's Medal Game Table of Contents

 Bloody Doug (25pts) - Beat Doug to his bloodiest.
 How many hits this takes depends on which weapon you're using, but you'll likely get the medal within the first 5 or 6 days.

 Perfect Run (25pts) - Beat a level past day 5 without losing any ale from Doug.
 The actual requirements are different.
-What you actually need to do in order to get this medal is to fight off Doug on a level past day 5, So if you lose any ale to him at all within the first 5 levels, you're going to have a lot of tutorial screens in your future.
+What you actually need to do in order to get this medal is to fight off Doug on a level past day 5, having not lost any ale up to that point!
+So if you lose any ale to him at all within the first 5 levels, you're going to have a lot of tutorial screens in your future.
 The most sure-fire way to get this medal is to exhaust your first barrel on day 1, and then walk to the back room and wait for the day to end.
 On day 2, refill your barrel and give out 3 or 4 drinks, then walk to the back room and wait for the day to end.
 Starting on day 3 keep the front barrel full and one barrel in the back, then hand out about 3 drinks, then go to the back and refill your keg, to avoid Doug entirely.
 On day 6, anticipate when he will appear (estimated times are above), and go back and forth between the front and the back room (but not all the way to the front; just alternate clicking on either side and let your dude get dizzy) until he shows up.
 Fend him off, and you will receive the medal.

 Endurance Master (50pts) - Last up to day 15.
 Using the single keg method, this is extremely easy.